 - TracerV by default outputs only instruction address and a valid bit and assumes that the combination of these fits within 64 bits.
-Changing this requires modifying sim/firesim-lib/src/main/scala/bridges/TracerVBridge.scala. - The maximum IPC of the traced core cannot exceed 7. - Please reach out on the FireSim mailing list if you need help addressing any of these restrictions: https://groups.google.com/forum/#!forum/firesim
+Changing this requires modifying sim/firesim-lib/src/main/scala/bridges/ TracerVBridge.scala. - The number of cores or instruction streams is currently not automatically detected.
+To collect data for multiple cores or instruction streams, you must change the NUM_CORES macro at the top of sim/firesim-lib/ src/main/cc/bridges/tracerv.h. - TracerV currently packs the entire trace into a 512-bit word, so the maximum supported value for NUM_CORES is 7.
+(7x 64-bit traces + a 64 bit cycle number = 512 bits). - Please reach out on the FireSim mailing list if you need help addressing any of these restrictions: https://groups.google.com/forum/#!forum/firesim